hz1021/Wind_Farm_A_Benchmark_Model_for_MOR/README.md

 ### Nonlinear Model

-The nonlinear model is built up using Simulink, see `wnd1000_BUS_Original.slx`, and the parameter values used in the Simulink model are given by `parameters_windFarm2.m`.
+The nonlinear model is built up using Simulink, see `Non_WindFarm.slx`, and the parameter values used in the Simulink model are given by `Non_ParameterInitialize.m`.

 ## Running the tests